PAPIsdotio/global-2018/cfp-guidelines.md

 If you have questions or if you have not heard about the status of your submission, please [contact us](mailto:program-committee-2018@papis.mailclark.ai).

+### Program Committee

+- Sunanda Koduvayur, Program Chair
+- Louis Dorard, General Chair

+Reviewers: TBA

 ### Acknowledgements

 This website is based on [rubycentral’s cfp-app](https://github.com/rubycentral/cfp-app).
-Many thanks to [Joan Capdevila Pujol](http://personals.ac.upc.edu/jc/) for his help in setting it up!
+These guidelines were inspired from those of our previous conferences — many thanks to everyone who provided feedback and to all of our previous Program Chairs: Francisco Martin, Florian Douetteau, Keiran Thompson, Alastair Moore, Paula Fadul, Thierry Silbermann.